mdeff/paper-cryoem-orientation-recovery/reviews.md

 Rating: 5: Marginally below the acceptance threshold
 Confidence: 5: You are absolutely certain about your assessment.
 You are very familiar with the related work and checked the math/other details carefully.
 Code Of Conduct: While performing my duties as a reviewer (including writing reviews and participating in discussions), I have and will continue to abide by the NeurIPS code of conduct.

+### Rebuttal

+Thank you for your time and (thoughtful) comments.

+We have preliminary results about transfer to unseen proteins.
+Could include, but decided against because they were not as robust as the other experiments.
+Would you see it as an improvement if we included them?
+In the Appendix?
+TODO baselines / benchmark to SOTA: either done, either why not.
+No experimental or real data because there wouldn't be true orientations to compare to.
+Such a comparison would require an entirely different evaluation pipeline, which we see as a separate contribution left for future work.

+> When are projections expected to be of different sizes?

+Not the case in the current experiments, but could happen in practice.

+> A similarly confusing statement is on line 127, where the authors claim that “a space of n_f = 4 dimensions does not have room for G_w to represent other factors of variation”.
+What does this mean?
+Why are we constrained to have n_f = 4?

+The number of features n_f can be chosen freely.
+One could hope to directly embed in the space of orientations and avoid making a detour through distances before embedding.
+We wrote it as motivation for our two-step method, instead of the single step way of letting q_i = G_w(p_i).
+The problem is that an embedding space of 4 dimensions is too small to capture other factors of variations, by which we mean variations which should be abstracted like the protein type.

+> Why do we expect that constructing small subsets of the embedding at a time will result in a globally consistent embedding?

+TODO: read Zhao and Singer, 2014 (Section 2.1).

+How is the error measure in 2.4 non-deterministic?
+We chose the mean orientation recovery error as it is simple to interpret what an average error of say 1° means.
+TODO: we agree that we could also use a Frobenius norm on the rotation matrices.
+In this case, the optimal rotational alignment between the sets can be calculated by an SVD.
+TODO: either add this error or motivate our choice in the manuscript.

+We did evaluate our method on non-uniformly distributed viewing angles in Appendix B. Performance was barely affected.

+To what extent can we train on one noise level and test on another?

+TODO: SNR formula.
+We agree the current formulation can be confusing.
+We'll add the SNR formula and give the image variance at the start or SNR instead of noise variance.
+TODO: is σ²=16 moderate?
+Either way, figure 7 shows performance for σ² from 0 to 25, corresponding to SNR of 0 and x.

+TODO baselines / benchmark to SOTA: either done, either why not.

+Thanks for your minor comments.
+We'll address them in the revised manuscript.
+We answer the questions below.
+* line 100: the angle of the rotation
+* line 102: d_p is a function that could in principle be designed by a human (e.g., the Euclidean distance we tried), instead of learned from data.
+That function should ideally be invariant to noise.
+The problem being that we don't know how to design such a function, so we resort to learn it brute-force from examples.
+* footnote 6: Agreed.
+And that's the raison d'être of the footnote.
+Some experiments have been done with a uniform distribution over SO(3), others (§3.2 and §3.4) with a uniform distribution over Euler angles.
+We empirically verified that sampling uniformly or non-uniformly over SO(3) didn't make a difference in Appendix C.
+* lines 228–229: The SNN is overfitting the data, a sign that it wasn't trained on enough data.
+More data will make it generalize better.
+* line 253: Because the projections/images are more detailed, leading both to an easier estimation of their viewing angles, and a more detailed 3D reconstruction.